reactiverse/reactive-contexts/README.md

 artifactId | Description
 --- | ---
-`reactivecontexts-propagators-rxjava1` | Propagates contexts for RxJava1
+`reactive-contexts-propagators-rxjava1` | Propagates contexts for RxJava1
-`reactivecontexts-propagators-rxjava2` | Propagates contexts for RxJava2
+`reactive-contexts-propagators-rxjava2` | Propagates contexts for RxJava2
-`reactivecontexts-providers-redpipe` | Propagates Redpipe contexts `reactivecontexts-providers-resteasy` | Propagates Resteasy contexts `reactivecontexts-providers-weld` | Propagates Weld contexts
+`reactive-contexts-providers-redpipe` | Propagates Redpipe contexts `reactive-contexts-providers-resteasy` | Propagates Resteasy contexts `reactive-contexts-providers-weld` | Propagates Weld contexts

 If you are using RxJava 1 or 2, you don't need anything to propagate your contexts: every RxJava type (`Single`, `Flowable`…) will have the right contexts automatically propagated.
-If you are using reactive types that don't have a `reactivecontexts-propagator` plugin, such as `CompletionStage` in the JDK, see [below for how to manually propagate contexts](#manual-context-propagation)
+If you are using reactive types that don't have a `reactive-contexts-propagator` plugin, such as `CompletionStage` in the JDK, see [below for how to manually propagate contexts](#manual-context-propagation)

 # Building